ElenaCKay/CICD/README.md

 In a Jenkins environment, there are two key components: the master node and agent nodes (also known as slave nodes or build nodes).

 1. Jenkins Master Node:

+It is where you have logged in and is the controller.
 The master node is the central server that manages the Jenkins system.
 It coordinates the overall build process, schedules and distributes builds to agent nodes, and monitors their execution.
 The master node hosts the web interface, where users configure Jenkins jobs, view build results, and manage the system's configuration.
 It also stores the configurations, plugins, and other essential data related to Jenkins.

 The master node's responsibilities include: